edusouzaxx/english-public/02-Questions-to-be-answered.md

 ### 5. ❓ What would you say are your strengths and weaknesses ?
 "Why should we hire you?" / "What makes you a good fit for this role?"

-> "I'd highlight three core strengths that I believe are particularly relevant.

 > First, **Trust and Sense of Ownership**.
-For me, trust is the foundation of any relationship, professional or personal.And not by chance, this was the focus of the feedback I received on my last promotion at work to specialist .
-It means if you entrust me with a mission or a task, you can sleep peacefully.
-If something is my responsibility, it gets done, and done well.
+For me, trust is the foundation of any relationship, professional or personal.

+> Not by chance, this was the focus of the feedback I received on my last promotion at work to specialist .

+> It means if you entrust me with a mission or a task, you can sleep peacefully, because I will do my best.

+> And even if something goes wrong, you'll be the first to know.

+> "Second, **Continuous improvement**.

+> I'm always looking to optimize, learn and improve something, whether at work or in my personal life

-> "Second is a **Drive for continuous improvement and proactivity**.
-I'm 'restless' in a positive sense, always seeking to optimize, learn, and enhance.
-If work becomes routine, I'll find or ask for new challenges.
-I'm a regular user of learning platforms like Udemy, constantly self-studying."
+> If work becomes routine, I'll find or ask for new challenges.

+> I'm a regular user of learning platforms like Udemy."

 > Third, **Technical Knowledge and Problem Solving**.
-I believe there are often multiple paths to a solution, but the crucial part is identifying the optimal path.
-This means not only making it work, but designing it with security, availability, usability, and scalability in mind from the start.
-It’s about putting yourself in the shoes of the customer – whether internal or external – to ensure the best solution is delivered.
+> Without talking about specific technologies.
+> I believe that there are always several ways to solve the same problem.
+> But the crucial part is to identify the best solution.
+> Is not about making it work in any way, but in the best way.
+> It's about seeing things from the customer's perspective – to ensure the best solution is delivered.
+> Except in cases of incidents where services need to be restored as quickly as possible.
+> And even in these cases, it is important to do a good post-mortem to to avoid the same problem in the future.

 > "Regarding my weaknesses, something I'm actively improving, and which has become a passion, is **communication and public speaking**.